kksgandhi/personal_site/readings.md

 Statistics
 ----------

- - Research design and method: a process approach, Kenneth Bordens1, Bruce Abbott
+ - Research design and method: a process approach, Kenneth Bordens, Bruce Abbott

 Things to google
 ----------------